What is permaculture, you ask, as I did and found out it wasn’t what I thought it was, but more.

-A fortnight ago I began my year of online Certificate IV Permaculture study via Tafe NSW Digital.
+A fortnight ago I began my year of Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning.
 Studying online, I discovered, involves a lot of writing.
 Fortunately, I like writing, and it’s one of the things I missed having time to do over the past couple of years while I commuted to and attended face-to-face horticulture classes at Tafe NSW.
 During that time I shared snippets of my horticulture studies experience pictorially via daily Instagram posts.

 This year of study, I think, might lend itself to some blog posts… if you would like to follow my permaculture journey.

 Q. What attracts you to permaculture?
 You can also mention how you found out about permaculture and what permaculture experience you have had if you like.

 A. After living and working fulltime in Sydney for the decade it took us -husband and me- to be financially prepared, living as sustainably as you can in a rented one bedroom apartment in a concrete neighbourhood immediately adjacent to a train line in the inner-west outskirts of the inner-city 2.5 kms from the CBD… keeping the faith by diligently supporting farmers markets and practising living lightly, connecting with and being informed and inspired by many like-minded people, travelling back and forth -1000 km roundtrip- on public holiday long weekends and summer vacations to our small residential property in a rural village on the Mid North/Coffs Coast… three and a half years ago we tree-changed to live there fulltime with the intention of being as self-reliant as possible.